MUDE-2025/PA1.2/1_upload_github.md

 ![Failed PA details](https://files.mude.citg.tudelft.nl/failed_notebook_2.png)

+If you failed the PA, you can fix the issues and re-upload the files.
+A new workflow will be re-run automatically, while old workflows will keep their red cross.
+You can do this as many times as you want until the deadline.

 > By Tom van Woudenberg, Robert Lanzafame and Jialei Ding, Delft University of Technology.
 CC BY 4.0, more info [on the Credits page of Workbook](https://mude.citg.tudelft.nl/workbook-2025/credits.html).